CONUNDRUM: TAKE INVESTMENT LOSS OR WAIT IT OUT?

 PLAYING FOR LOCAL, VOLUNTEER CITY LEAGUES YIELDS INTANGIBLE BENEFITS

-If my 7 year old child doesn’t join a competitive club team and commit year round, (s)he will fall behind others, and not have a shot at a college scholarship.
+If my 5-9 years old child doesn’t join a competitive club team and commit year round, (s)he will fall behind others, and not have a shot at a college scholarship or even make high school varsity team.

 Love the AYSO Key 6 Philosophies